“Distinguished by an exquisite design and premium quality materials in order to echo the ethos of the Leica brand.”

 New York, Defined

 The SUB13 New York build follows an earlier one of one for Leica Store and Gallery Bellevue, featuring an orca, Washington State’s official marine mammal.
-Together, the two designs establish a continuing thread, grounded in place and symbolism.
+Together, the two designs establish a continuing thread, grounded in place and meaning.

 RESULTS ACHIEVED